This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 You are paid fortnightly!
 Your income tax is deducted at source; there is no tax-free allowance in NZ.
 You do pay pension contributions though can claim these back when you exit the country.
 As in the UK, each rotation has a different banding (called Category).

-See below for the current annual House Officer pay scales (in NZ Dollars).
-In our experience, F3’s are paid at Year 3 rates.
+See below for the current annual House Officer, non-urban, non-shift work pay scales (in NZ Dollars).
+In our experience, F3’s are paid at Year 3 rates with urban and shift work scales being higher.
 Registrar rates will differ but can also be found in the MECA agreement.

 |Category||Hours||Year 1||Year 2||Year 3||Year 4|